 Mount Vernon is more than just a large estate

 Washington expanded his family estate, Mount Vernon, from 2,000 acres to a whopping 8,000 acres.
 The property included five separate farms, which grew a variety of crops, including wheat and corn.
 Managers bred mules, and maintained fruit orchards and a fishery.
 The vegetable garden itself could feed a family of 14; a necessity, as the President frequently hosted more than 600 guests a year.
-(You won’t believe what the title “Mr. President” almost was.)
+Read up on these surprising facts you never knew about U.S. presidents.

 Washington was in the whiskey business